mefengl/note-faroe/docs/pages/api-reference/js/main/FaroePasswordResetRequest.md

 - `userId`: A 24-character long user ID.
 - `createdAt`: A timestamp representing when the request was created.
 - `expiresAt`: A timestamp representing when the request will expire.
-- `email`: An email that is 255 or less characters.
 - `emailVerified`: `true` if the reset request's email was verified.
 - `twoFactorVerified`: `true` if the second factor of the reset request's user was verified.